quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week4.md

 - **+1**  Spent some time on fixing 60 but then got instruction to mark it as **triage** and **51** is blocked till we receive a confirmation from the designers team.
 - started working on **#66** Enable Esc to reset view.
 - **+1.5** Created a Javascript class `EscapeReset()` that is enabled it in `walkin.js` as a plugin component.
 I got the camera position using the camera object, but should I get it using the `scene tree` ?
+- **+1** I am able to set the camera position to the initial position but I have to figure out how to incorporate the rotations about the `Pitch` and `Yaw` axes.

 ## **Monday: January 22**
 - Learned how to think and how debugging works, how to use the browser's debugger.
 How to narrow down the scope of bug to hunt it in minimum possible time.